dwavesystems/demos/README.rst

   cd demos/<desired-demo>
   pip install -r requirements.txt

+To pull the latest updates from each submodule, please run `git submodule foreach git pull origin master` after cloning.

 Please note that to run demos that access a D-Wave system, you must:

 * Sign up for `D-Wave Leap <https://cloud.dwavesys.com/leap/signup/>`_ in order